 When the transmit function has been positively disabled, the PHY shall then activate the collision presence function as close to the trunk coaxial medium as possible without introducing an extraneous signal on the trunk coaxial medium.
 A PHY without the monitor function may reset the jabber and collision presence functions on power reset.
 Alternatively, a MAU without the monitor function may reset these functions after a period of 0.5 s ± 50% if the monitor function has not been implemented.
 If the monitor function has been implemented then it shall be used to reset the collision presence and jabber functions.

-MAC / PHY Interfaces Requirements
+MAC / PHY Interface Requirements

 Two different signal interfaces shall exist between the MAC and PHY.
 One of the mechanisms is used for data (MII Interface), the other is used for control (MDIO Interface).